 There are two of the sprue shown below.

-is clear and distortion free, the other parts are clear enough but do
+clear and distortion free, the other parts are clear enough but do have

 opaque and with minimal clear film.
 There are markings for two

-aircraft, one from 1945 nd one from 1947 with the only difference being
+aircraft, one from 1945 and one from 1947 with the only difference

-bureau numbers and the red bar in the national markings.
-No other
+being bureau numbers and the red bar in the national markings.
+No

-squadron markings and both are in tricolor markings.
-OK I guess but a
+other squadron markings and both are in tricolor markings.
+OK I guess

-A4 size.
+size.
 The front page has a brief history.
-The next seven pages are
+The next seven pages are parts

-parts maps with notes at the end concerning building options. the next
+maps with notes at the end concerning building options. the next page

-page starts with an icon chart then the assembly diagrams start and
+starts with an icon chart then the assembly diagrams start and cover the

-cover the ten pages in 26 steps.
-The last two pages are painting and
+ten pages in 26 steps.
+The last two pages are painting and marking

 instructions.
 The assembly diagrams are large and easy to read and